Nootropics appear to be a rapidly-growing trend in the supplement industry, with some of the most popular ones being L-tyrosine supplements.

 Those who use it want to reap the benefits that come with clearer cognitive processing and task mitigation.

 How Does L-Tyrosine Affect Your Thyroid?

 The subject of L-tyrosine and the thyroid deserves specific attention here since it is so commonly used by those with thyroid issues.

-The thyroid and L-tyrosine are inextricably linked since the thyroid gland uses tyrosine and iodine in the hormone production process.
+According to PennStateHershey, the thyroid and L-tyrosine are inextricably linked since the thyroid gland uses tyrosine and iodine in the hormone production process.